 GPU: GTX 1060

-This means that even if you don’t have a high-end computer you still may be able to run it as long as you have the indicated virtual memory and a 4GB graphics card.
+This means that even if you don’t have a high-end computer you still may be able to run it as long as you have the indicated physical memory and a 4GB graphics card.
 It also looks like the game will only be compatible with Windows 10 and that may be a problem for WIn7 users *raises hand* (although in some cases we can have a boot option with both systems installed where we can choose what to run, so that could be a valid solution in case we don’t feel like giving up on Seven).

 Source: PC Gamer